prometheus/prometheus/Documentation/format/index.md

 ### TOC

 The table of contents serves as an entry point to the entire index and points to various sections in the file.
+If a reference is zero, it indicates the respective section does not exist and empty results should be returned upon lookup.

 ```
 ┌─────────────────────────────────────────┐